Frequently Asked Questions

 Is there specific funding available for exchange?

 Yes.
 There are several scholarships and awards available specifically to help fund exchanges, either in general or to a specific destination.
-Please see the Funding page on the School of Business Exchange website and/or the Individual Awards page of the central Go Abroad website for more information.
+Please see the Funding page on the School of Business Exchange website and/or the Get Funding page of the central Go Abroad website for more information.

 Will I be eligible for awards & student loans for an exchange?
 After returning from an exchange?